BlueAndi/DroidControlShip/doc/ROS2/README.md

 ## Installation Steps

-The installation procedure handles how the WSL in windows is used to install the Ubuntu linux distribution, the ROS2, Webots and micro-ROS parts.
+The installation procedure handles how the WSL in Windows is used to install the Ubuntu Linux distribution, the ROS2, Webots and micro-ROS parts.

 1. [WSL with Ubuntu](./setup/wsl.md)
 2. [ROS2 Jazzy](./setup/ROS2_Jazzy.md)